cgevans/scikits-bootstrap/README.md

 scikits-bootstrap
 =================

-Scikits.bootstrap provides bootstrap confidence interval algorithms for scipy.
+Scikits.bootstrap provides bootstrap confidence interval algorithms for Numpy/Scipy/Pandas.
+It originally required scipy, but no longer needs it.

 It also provides an algorithm which estimates the probability that the statistics lies satisfies some criteria, e.g. lies in some interval.